-To insure maximum emissions were detected, the system was rotated 360°, the antenna height was varied from 1 to 4 meters in 1 meter steps above the ground plane and positioned in both horizontal and vertical polarizations.
-The maximum emissions are represented in the collected data enclosed.
-Additionally the antenna of the EUT was rotated in both vertical and horizontal orientations with worst case emission in the horizontal position.
+To insure maximum emissions were detected, the system was rotated 360°, the antenna height was varied from 1 to 4 meters in 1 meter steps above the ground plane in both horizontal and vertical polarizations.
+These maximum emissions are represented in the collected data enclosed.

-Above 960 MHz, the measurements were made at equal or less than 1 meter due to the extremely low emission limits outside the UWB bandwidth margins.
-At 3 meters, the instrument noise floor is at or above the limits specified in 15.519(c).
-The intentional emissions were measured at 3 meter distance.
+Above 960 MHz, the measurements were made at equal or less than 3 meters due to the extremely low emission limits outside the UWB bandwidth margins.
+At 3 meters, the instrument noise floor is at or above the limits specified in 15.517 (c).
+The intentional emissions were measured at 3 meters or less.

-The highest frequency employed in 47 CFR Section 15.33 to determine the frequency range over which radiated emissions are made were based on the center frequency, $f_c$ , unless a higher frequency was generated within the UWB device.
-For measuring emission levels, the spectrum was investigated from the lowest frequency generated in the UWB, without going below 9 kHz, up to the frequency range shown in Section 15.33(a) of 47 CFR or up to $f_c + 3/(\text{pulse width in seconds})$ , whichever was higher.
-There is no requirement to measure emissions beyond 40 GHz provided $f_c$ was less than 10 GHz; beyond 100 GHz if $f_c$ was at or above 10 GHz and below 30 GHz; or beyond 200 GHz if $f_c$ was at or above 30 GHz.
+The highest frequency employed in 47 CFR Section 15.33 to determine the frequency range over which radiated emissions are made were based on the center frequency, f_c , unless a higher frequency was generated within the UWB device.
+For measuring emission levels, the spectrum was investigated from the lowest frequency generated in the UWB, without going below 9 kHz, up to the frequency range shown in Section 15.33(a) of 47 CFR or up to $f_c + 3/(\text{pulse width in seconds})$, whichever was higher.
+There is no requirement to measure emissions beyond 40 GHz provided f_c was less than 10 GHz; beyond 100 GHz if f_c was at or above 10 GHz and below 30 GHz; or beyond 200 GHz if f_c was at or above 30 GHz.

-The center frequency (of the highest sub band) $f_c$ was found to be 4488.5 MHz.
+The center frequency (of the highest sub band) f_c was found to be 4488.5 MHz.
 Therefore; the highest frequency to be measured was 40 GHz.